-17.17 Heat Allowance (Home Care Classifications only)

-- (a) Where work continues for more than two hours in temperatures exceeding 46 degrees Celsius employees will be entitled to 20 minutes rest after every two hours' work without deduction of pay. - (b) It will be the responsibility of the employer to ascertain the temperature. - (c) The following amounts will be paid to employees employed at their current place of work prior to 8 August 1991, in the prescribed circumstances in addition to any other amounts specified elsewhere in this agreement.
-Where an employee works for more than one hour in the shade in places where the temperature is raised by artificial means and: - (i) exceeds 40 degrees Celsius but does not exceed 46 degrees Celsius-the allowances set out at item 38 in Schedule E per hour or part thereof; or - (ii) exceeds 46 degrees Celsius- the allowances set out at item 39 in Schedule E per hour or part thereof.

-17.18 Board and lodging (Home Care Classifications only)

-Where the employer provides board and lodging, the rates prescribed in this agreement-at Clause 15 - Minimum Weekly Wages for Home Care employees will be reduced by the following amounts per week:

-- (a) employees receiving full adult rate of pay-\$21.19; or - (b) where the employee buys their meals at ruling cafeteria rates, by an additional amount of- \$13.19.

-17.19 24 Hour Care (Home Care classifications only)

-- (a) A 24 hour care shift requires an employee to be available for duty in a client's home for a 24 hour period.
+- 19.17 Heat Allowance (Home Care Classifications only) - (a) Where work continues for more than two hours in temperatures exceeding 46 degrees Celsius employees will be entitled to 20 minutes rest after every two hours' work without deduction of pay. - (b) It will be the responsibility of the employer to ascertain the temperature. - (c) The following amounts will be paid to employees employed at their current place of work prior to 8 August 1991, in the prescribed circumstances in addition to any other amounts specified elsewhere in this agreement.
+Where an employee works for more than one hour in the shade in places where the temperature is raised by artificial means and: - exceeds 40 degrees Celsius but does not exceed 46 degrees Celsius the allowances set out at item 38 in Table 2 per hour or part thereof; or - (ii) exceeds 46 degrees Celsius the allowances set out at item 39 in Table 2 per hour or part thereof. - 19.18 Board and Lodging (Home Care Classifications only) - (a) Where the employer provides board and lodging, the rates prescribed in this agreement at Clause 15 - Minimum Weekly Wages for Home Care employees will be reduced by the following amounts per week: - (i) employees receiving full adult rate of pay \$23.76; or - (ii) where the employee buys their meals at ruling cafeteria rates, by an additional amount of \$14.40 - (b) As adjusted by the National Wage Case Decision and the Agreement percentage wage increases of over the term of the Agreement. - 19.19 24 Hour Care (Home Care Classifications only) - (a) A 24 hour care shift requires an employee to be available for duty in a client's home for a 24 hour period.
 During this period, the employee is required to provide the client with the services specified in the care plan.
-The employee is required to provide a total of no more than eight hours of care during this period. - (b) The employee will normally have the opportunity to sleep during a 24 hour care shift and, where appropriate, a bed in a private room will be provided for the employee. - (c) The employee engaged will be paid eight hours work at 155% of their appropriate rate for each 24 hour period.
+The employee is required to provide a total of no more than eight hours of care during this period. - (b) The employee will normally have the opportunity to sleep during a 24 hour care shift and, where appropriate, a bed in a private room will be provided for the employee.

+(c) The employee engaged will be paid eight hours work at 155% of their appropriate rate for each 24 hour period.

-17.20 Excursions (Home Care classifications only)
+19.20 Excursions (Home Care classifications only)

-Where an employee agrees to supervise clients in excursion activities involving overnight stays from home, the following provisions will apply:

-- (a) Monday to Friday excursions - (i) Payment at the ordinary rate of pay for time worked between the hours of 8.00 am to 6.00 pm Monday to Friday up to a maximum of 10 hours per day. - (ii) The employer and employee may agree to accrual of time instead of overtime payment for all other hours. - (iii) Payment of sleepover allowance in accordance with the provision of clause 17.11 Sleepover (Home Care Classifications).
+- (a) Where an employee agrees to supervise clients in excursion activities involving overnight stays from home, the following provisions will apply: - (b) Monday to Friday Excursions - (i) Payment at the ordinary rate of pay for time worked between the hours of 8.00 am to 6.00 pm Monday to Friday up to a maximum of 10 hours per day. - (ii) The employer and employee may agree to accrual of time instead of overtime payment for all other hours. - Payment of sleepover allowance in accordance with the provision of Clause 19.11 - Sleepover (Home Care Classifications). - (c) Weekend Excursions

-(b) Weekend excursions